As Lutherans, we gather to participate in worship, to return thanks and praise for all that God has given us.

 Our Praise Band is made up of talented volunteers who play acoustic guitar, electric guitar, bass guitar, drums, keyboard, various other instruments, and also talented singers.

-Talented volunteers playing the piano or organ lead the singing of hymns at the Traditional worship.
+Volunteers playing the piano or organ also lead the singing of hymns in the more traditional style of worship.
 The Chancel Choir sings offering anthems, as well as the seasonal Chime Choir, which plays hand chimes for special music.
 Various other instruments and soloists also add to the musical variety.
-Even the traditional worship enjoys occasional contemporary style worship music.

 Read more about ELCA (Evangelical Lutheran Church in America) worship at https://www.elca.org/Our-Work/Congregations-and-Synods/Worship